Northern Virginia Dayhikes

 Picture: Doe and fawn on the Tuscarora Trail

 Description: Although these are the highest falls in the park, you cannot really see the entire falls at once.
 The viewpoints are all partially obstructed and you may have to do a little off-trail scrambling to actually see the falls (keeping in mind that some sources claim this to be a likely place to find rattlesnakes).
 It's probably best in spring when the water is high and the trees are still relatively bare.
 Nevertheless, it's still a nice sight and the view west from the top of the falls is quite good.
-At the bottom of Thompson Hollow, Overall Run has a very pretty series of pools, and the forest is quite nice throughout most of the loop.
+At the bottom of Thompson Hollow, Overall Run has a very pretty series of pools, and the forest is very nice throughout most of the loop.

 Jeremys Run